 About Mule Flow Design (Design Center)

 In Design Center, you create a Mule application in a project having one or more flows.
-A flow typically consists of one trigger and one or more modules or APIs.
-First, you choose and configure a trigger for a flow.
+A flow typically consists of one trigger and one or more connectors, components, or APIs.

 A flow performs operations specified by its components when triggered.
 For example:

 An HTTP listener at the beginning of a flow gets an outside event, an incoming HTTP request, which starts the flow.